Lisey's Story: JJ Abrams on When to Stop Adding Details to Fantasy

-JJ Abrams has often worked in the realm of fantasy, and is a a frequent collaborator of one of the world’s most revered authors, Stephen King.
-Their eight-part series Lisey’s Story, based on King’s bestselling 2006 novel, premieres Friday on Apple TV+.
+JJ Abrams has often worked in the realm of fantasy and is a frequent collaborator of one of the world’s most revered authors, Stephen King.
+Their eight-part series Lisey’s Story, adapted by King and based on his bestselling 2006 novel, premiered June 4 on Apple TV+.

 Lisey’s Story follows Lisey Landon (Julianne Moore), the widow of famed writer Scott Landon (Clive Owen) as she comes to terms with the strange and supernatural circumstances of his death.
 A good portion of the action takes place in the imaginary world of Boo’ya Moon, where cool waters have the power to heal — and a terrifying monster lurks somewhere in the forest.

-We asked Abrams, who serves as an executive producer on the project, how he finds the line between going overboard on building out a fantasy world for the screen and getting it just right.
+We asked Abrams, who executive produced the project alongside King, how he finds the line between going overboard on building out a fantasy world for the screen and getting it just right.

 Also Read: Jess Farran’s Short Film ‘The Awakening’ Fuses Fashion With Childhood Memories